-\ Courses in these categories may be taken after beginning the RN to BSN program. \\All upper division nursing courses must be taken at Claflin University and cannot be transferred from another University.
+\ Courses in these categories may be taken after beginning the RN to BSN program. \\All upper division nursing courses must be taken at Claffin University and cannot be transferred from another University.

-Total Credit Hours Required for Graduation 120 Total Create Hours Regarded for Staddadon
+Total Credit Hours Requ uired for Graduation 120 I otal Cicult Hours Requ 120